aws-samples/emr-spark-benchmark/README.md

 (If you have configured AWS CLI as part of previous steps, you can skip them):

-### Create an EMR Serverless application with warm pool (Pre-Inital Capacity):
+### Create an EMR Serverless application with warm pool (Pre-Initial Capacity):

-1\.
 Create EMR application using sample CLI below (replace subnet Ids and Security groups Ids with your environment configuration)

 ```
 export AWS_REGION=us-east-1  #Change per your requirement